chromium/chromium/components/autofill/README.md

 As the votes generation is asynchronous, it is not guaranteed that the results are available by the time the upload cache is flushed.
 In this case, votes are only uploaded on the next navigation.

-## How to introduce new field types?

-See go/autofill-new-fieldtypes-in-data-model-dd.

 <!-- TODO:
 ## How are addresses compared, updated or added?